Marine Compasses for Boats: Accurate Heading Data for Autopilots, Radar and Navigation Systems

 Are satellite compasses more accurate?

-In many integrated systems, they provide highly stable and precise heading data, especially where magnetic interference or higher performance requirements make conventional solutions less suitable.
+Satellite compasses, including the Furuno SCX-series, provide highly stable and precise heading data, especially where magnetic interference or higher accuracy requirements make conventional compass solutions less suitable.

 Can a compass be used with an autopilot?